So you want to be in the band…

 If you answered yes to any of the above, then marching band may be for you.
 There is a lot of practice involved, and of course there’s Band Camp

 , but the hard work pays off with awards and recognition.
 In December 2007, the band traveled to San Diego to participate in the Holiday Bowl.
 Through a series of competitive events, the band won the title of Grand Champion and performed the program during pre-game festivities and then participated with all competing bands at half time in front of 65,000 fans.
 In December 2009, we traveled to Ft.
 Lauderdale to perform in the Disney New Year Parade.
 The Ft.
 Zumwalt North Panther Pride Marching Band traveled to Jacksonville, FL in 2011 to perform in the Gator Bowl.
 In 2013, the band traveled to Tulsa, OK to compete in a Super regional competition.
-In 2014, the band will travel to Louisville, KY, to compete in another Super regional competition.
+In 2014, the band traveled to Louisville, KY, to compete in another Super regional competition.

 Band camp starts about 1 month prior to school starting.
 This month is spent learning marching skills and preparing for the show.
 Yes, it’s hot, but there’s plenty of water and cool snacks.
 You do however, have to bring your own lunch or dinner.